weblite-im/prettier-config/README.md

 # prettier-config
-Prettier config to be used in Weblite products
+Prettier config to be used in Weblite products.